x3042/ExactODEReduction.jl/README.md

 **any thoughts on a possible acronym?..*

-This repository contains a Julia implementation of the algorithms from the paper [TODO].
+This repository contains a Julia implementation of the algorithms for researching the structure of ODEs of system biology models.
 The core interface allows to compute invariant subspaces for an exact reduction to be performed.

 ## What is exact reduction?

-Exact reduction of the system of differential equations is intrinsically a variable substitution which preserves the invariants of the system.
+Exact reduction of the system of differential equations is an exact variable substitution which preserves the invariants of the system.
 In this project we mainly consider reductions obtained with **linear transformations**.
 We will explain it using a toy example.
 Consider the system

 <img src="https://render.githubusercontent.com/render/math?math=\begin{cases} \dot{x}_1 = x_1^2 %2b 2x_1x_2,\\ \dot{x}_2  =  x_2^2 %2b x_3 %2b x_4,\\ \dot{x}_3  = x_2 %2b x_4, \\\dot{x}_4 = x_1 %2b x_3 \end{cases}\\">